2020 WGC-Mexico Championship: Second round

-The average score was more than 2 stokes lower on day two, than on day one.
+The average score was more than 2 strokes lower on day two, than on day one.
 An 8-under 63 gave Bryson DeChambeau solo lead after making 31 of 32 putts inside 15 feet through two rounds, which also meant he had a career high of total putting distance of 265' 10".
 On his 30th birthday, Erik van Rooyen was the only player to shoot a bogey-free round, and matched Justin Thomas' course record with a 9-under 62.
 Rory McIlroy struggled compared to his first round, but three late birdies meant he stayed within 3 strokes of the lead going into day three.